JetBrains/intellij-sdk-docs/products/clion.md

 ```

 ## Available CLion APIs
-Use the [Exploring APIs as a Consumer](/basics/getting_started/plugin_compatibility.html#exploring-apis-as-a-consumer) process to identify the JAR files under the External Library `Gradle: com.jetbrains:clion`.
+Use the [Exploring APIs as a Consumer](/basics/getting_started/plugin_compatibility.html#exploring-apis-as-a-consumer) process to identify the JAR files under the External Library `Gradle:com.jetbrains:clion:<version>`.
 Test your plugin with versions of CLion you intend to support.

 ## Open Source Plugins for CLion